herzbube/littlego-web/README.md

 1. Save your changes.

 The WebSocket server is now ready for start.
 On startup, the Websocket server immediately performs a test connection to the database so that configuration problems are detected without delay.
 If there is a connection problem, the WebSocket server immediately aborts with an exception.

+## Debugging the client

+Search the client-side JavaScript code for the following line:

+        $logProvider.debugEnabled(false);

+Set this to true if you want to see some logging in the JavaScript console of your browser.